top of page

 Intraoperative TEE and its improvements had a major role in the visualization of the rest of the heart.
 Action is taken if anything untoward happens.

-There was a period when only limited sternotomy for cardiac surgery was practiced.
+There was a period when only limited sternotomy for cardiac surgery was practised.
 Femoro-femoral cannulation was relearned and modifications were made to suit the procedure.
 A balloon-tipped aortic cannula came to the market and helped with cross-clamping and cardioplegia delivery in addition to systemic perfusion.
 However, the surgeon was ready to devote the increased time required for direct femoral cannulation, the availability, the prohibitive price, and, more importantly, the increased incidence of endothelial damage did not make such a catheter popular.
 TEE also helped in the correct placement of cannulas and localizing injuries if they happened.
 Femoral cannulation also helped in removing the clutter of multiple tubes and other ancillary instruments away from the actual operating field.
 The initial attitude was operating with the existing instruments and appliances till a gradual realization occurred that limited access, for better operative performance and ease, required long-handled modified instruments and there is a long learning curve.
 The transition was difficult, but still, the effort was worth it.

 At the start modified partial sternotomy was attempted in various forms.
 Even a para-sternal approach with resection of costochondral cartilages with the sacrifice of internal mammary arteries was done in a few cases.
 The approach was different for different situations – thus for procedures on the aortic valve, a superior approach was preferred.
 The mitral valve or ASDs were best accessible by a lower partial thoracotomy or the many forms of mini-sternotomy with a limited skin incision.
 Sternal-sparing mini-thoracotomies had been added later.
 Certain concepts about sternotomy need to be cleared and the following is an account of the same: